apprajapati9/stackoverflow-mvp/app/src/main/java/com/apprajapati/mvp_stackoverflow/kotlin_playground/AndroidInterviewQuestions.md

 If any exception comes inside the `launch` block, it crashes the application if we don't handle whereas that is not the case with `async`.
 It is stored inside the resulting `Deferred` object and will not be delivered anywhere else.
 It will silently dropped unless we handle it.

+- When we want to make two network calls in parallel, we can use `async`.
+- With `async`, use supervisorScope with the individual try-catch for each task, when you want to continue with other tasks if one or some of them have failed.
+- with `async`, use CoroutineScope with the top level try-catch, when you do not want to continue with other tasks if any of them have failed.
+- The major difference is that a coroutineScope will cancel whenever any of its children fail.
+If we want to continue with the other tasks even when one fails, we go with the supervisorScope.
+A supervisorScope won't cancel other children when one of them fails.

 ### Q19.
 What is multidex in Android?